cockroachdb/docs/v21.2/ui-replication-dashboard.md

 toc: true
 ---

-The **Replication** dashboard in the DB Console enables you to monitor the replication metrics for your cluster.
+The **Replication** dashboard in the DB Console lets you monitor the replication metrics for your cluster.

 To view this dashboard, [access the DB Console](ui-overview.html#db-console-access), click **Metrics** in the left-hand navigation, and select **Dashboard** > **Replication**.